GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### The `prefix` variable

-If you would like to use a "prefix" variable for resource names, please keep its definition consistent across all code:
+If you would like to use a "prefix" variable for resource names, please keep its definition consistent across all modules:
 ```hcl
 # variables.tf
 variable "prefix" {